believer/advent-of-code/python/2021/README.md

 # Advent of Code 2021

 I had to return my work laptop.
-I'm doing the solutions in Python, which I'm not good at, on my iPad from day 3 until I get the computer for my new job.
+I'm doing the solutions in Python on my iPad from day 3 until I get the computer for my new job.

 ## Advent of Code 2021 Story